 Nuestro impacto

-Progressive Community Services provides tools and resources to nearly 1024 people with developmental disabilities and their families throughout Buchanan County each year.
+Progressive Community Services provides tools and resources to nearly 898 people with developmental disabilities and their families throughout Buchanan County each year.
 We do this through one on one Support Coordination, Family Navigation, affordable HUD housing and community partnership.
-Additionally, seven area agencies receive funding through tax revenues towards providing supports and resources for people with I/DD.
+Additionally, eight area agencies receive funding through tax revenues towards providing supports and resources for people with I/DD.
 Together we are creating lasting social change in Buchanan County.

 Abajo, encontrara una pantalla principal que recalca el impacto de nuestro trabajo.